wolfgangbergin/notes/notes2/remoteCommands.md

   ----------------------
 Press Esc to enter Command mode, and then type :wq to write and quit the file.
 The other, quicker option is to use the keyboard shortcut ZZ to write and quit.
 To the non-vi initiated, write means save, and quit means exit vi.

+git config --global alias.ss "stash save"

-git config --global alias.sa '!git stash -m && git stash apply'
+ git config --global alias.sa 'stash apply' git ss test33 && git sa